SEB-Core/mongoose-recipes/README.md

 | [PUT](#update-a-recipe) | [http://localhost:3000/recipes/:id](#update-a-recipe) |
 | [DELETE](#delete-a-recipe) | [http://localhost:3000/recipes/:id](#delete-a-recipe) |

-Let's head over to `server.js` and set up our base route (`'/recipes'`) and link up our Router file.
+Let's head over to `server.js` and set up your base route (`'/recipes'`) and link up your Router file.

-At the top, just below our `userRouter` import, we need to import our router from `recipeRouter.js`:
+At the top, just below your `userRouter` import, you need to import your router from `recipeRouter.js`:

 ```js
 const recipeRouter = require('./routes/recipeRouter.js')
 ```

-*Underneath* the User Router, but *above* our app entry point (`'/'`):
+*Underneath* the User Router, but *above* your app entry point (`'/'`):

 ```js
 app.use('/recipes', recipeRouter)
 ```

-This tells our application that any endpoint that starts with `'http://localhost:3000/recipes'` needs to go to our `recipeRouter` for further routing.
+This tells your application that any endpoint that starts with `'http://localhost:3000/recipes'` needs to go to your `recipeRouter` for further routing.

 [📖 Back to Top](#-table-of-contents)